Mange/rofi-emoji/README.md

 \t                - Tab character
 SUBGROUP          - The name of the subgroup, for example "face-smiling".
 \t                - Tab character
-NAME              - Name of emoji, for example "rolling on the floor laughing face".
+NAME              - Name of emoji, for example "rolling on the floor laughing".
 \t                - Tab character
 ALIAS_1           - Alias of the emoji, for example "rofl".
 (" | " ALIAS_n)…  - Additional aliases are added with pipes and spaces between them.